Stevens Glass Block Seves

 Some hollow glass wall blocks are available in colored variants.
 These colored variants fall into two categories.

-Glass blocks used in flooring are normally manufactured as a single solid piece and are typically referred to as glass block pavers.
+Glass blocks used in flooring are normally manufactured as a single solid piece and are typically referred to as Glass Pavers.
 These blocks are normally cast into a reinforced concrete grid work or set into a metal frame, allowing multiple units to be combined to span over openings in basements and roofs to create skylights.
-Again, Glass wall blocks should not be used in flooring applications due to the process in which they are manufactured does not allow them to be load bearing.
+Since standard glass blocks are non load bearing they should not be used in flooring applications and thus Glass Pavers should be applied.